The Aha! Moment: How to Find It, Examples, UX Tips

 • What single feature was the most important to you in your app review phase?

-Their answers will help reveal what a successful user experience looks like for your paying customers and will bring your product team closer to finding your aha moment.
+This data and feedback will reveal what a successful user experience looks like for your best customers and will bring your product team closer to identifying your product’s aha moment.

 Whatfix-in-app-survey-creation